Sleep Apnea Is Treatable

 Find Out If You Need Sleep Apnea Treatment

 The first step in treating your sleep apnea is getting the condition diagnosed.
 At SleepTest.com, we work hard to take down the barriers many people face in getting a sleep test.
-You can tell your doctor about us, or just use our online form to order a sleep test for yourself.
+You can tell your doctor about us, or order a sleep test for yourself.
 With included 2-day USPS shipping, you can get results in about a week.